0xMIEL/alias/readme.md

 2. **Configuration:**

-- Rename `env.dev.example` to `.env.dev` and adjust the variables as needed.
+- Rename `env.example` to `.env` and adjust the variables as needed.
 The database configuration variables are already set for the Docker MongoDB database.

 3. **Run script:**